rstacruz/safe-async/Readme.md

 Uh oh: we have an error that happens in an async callback.
 We need to catch that too.
-Without defer.js, we may need to do 2 try/catch blocks: one for inside the function body, and another for inside the callback function's body:
+Without defer.js, we may need to do 2 try/catch blocks: one for inside the function body, and another for inside the callback function's body.
+This is borderline asinine.

 ~~~ js
 getFirstPost = function(next) {